 Scope of support

-1. Within the objectives referred to in Article 3 and in-line with the implementation measures listed in Annex II, the Fund shall in particular support measures such as those listed in Annex III.
+1. Within the objectives referred to in Article 3 and in accordance with the implementation measures listed in Annex II, the Fund shall, in particular, support actions such as those listed in Annex III.

-2. To achieve the objectives of this Regulation, the Fund may, subject to appropriate safeguards, support the actions in line with Union priorities as referred to in Annex III in relation to and in third countries, where appropriate, in accordance with Article 15a.
+2. To achieve the objectives laid down in Article 3, the Fund may support, in line with Union priorities, where appropriate and subject to appropriate safeguards, actions in and in relation to third countries as referred to in Annex III , in accordance with Article 18.

-2.(a) As regards actions in and in relation to third countries, the Commission and the Member States, together with the EEAS shall, in accordance with their respective responsibilities, ensure coordination with relevant Union policies, strategies and instruments.
+3. As regards actions in and in relation to third countries, the Commission and the Member States, together with the European External Action Service, shall, in accordance with their respective responsibilities, ensure coordination with relevant Union policies, strategies and instruments.
 They shall, in particular, ensure that actions in and in relation to third countries:

-(a) are carried out in synergy and in coherence with other actions outside the Union supported through Union instruments;
+(a) are carried out in synergy and in a manner that is consistent with other actions outside the Union supported through other Union instruments;

-(b) are coherent with the Union’s external policy, respect the principle of policy coherence for development and are consistent with the strategic programming documents for the region or country in question;
+(b) are consistent with the Union’s external policy, respect the principle of policy coherence for development and are consistent with the strategic programming documents for the region or country in question;

-(c) focus on non-development-oriented measures;
+(c) focus on measures that are not development-oriented; and

-(d) and serve the interests of the Union’s internal policies and are consistent with activities undertaken inside the Union.
+(d) serve the interests of the Union’s internal policies and are consistent with actions undertaken within the Union.

-2a.
-Equipment and ICT systems, financed under this Fund, may be additionally used in the complementary area of the Instrument for financial support for border management and visa established by Regulation (EU) No ../..[BMVI].
-Such equipment and ICT systems shall remain available and deployable for the objectives of this Fund.
+4. Equipment and ICT systems financed under the Fund may be used, in addition to the areas covered by this Regulation, in the complementary areas referred to in point (c) of Article 13(14) of Regulation (EU) 2021/…+.
+Such equipment and ICT systems shall remain available and deployable for the objectives of the Fund.

-The use of equipment in the mentioned complementary areas shall not exceed 30 % of the total period of use of that equipment.
+The use of equipment in the complementary areas referred to in the first subparagraph shall not account for more than 30 % of the total time that equipment is used.

-ICT systems developed under this category shall provide data and services for the prevention, detention and investigation of criminal offences.
+ICT systems used in the complementary areas as referred to in the first subparagraph shall provide data and services for the prevention, detection and investigation of criminal offences.

-Member States shall inform the Commission in the annual performance report of any such multiple use and the place of deployment for the multi-purpose equipment and ICT systems.
+Member States shall inform the Commission in their annual performance reports of any such additional use and the place of deployment for the multi-purpose equipment and ICT systems.

-3. The following actions shall not be eligible:
+5. The following shall not be eligible:

 (a) actions limited to the maintenance of public order at national level;

-(c) actions with a military or defence purpose;
+(b) actions with a military or defence purpose;

-(d) equipment of which the primary purpose is customs control
+(c) equipment of which the primary purpose is customs control;

-(e) coercive equipment, including weapons, ammunition, explosives and riot sticks, except for training;
+(d) coercive equipment, including weapons, ammunition, explosives and riot sticks, except for training purposes;

-(f) informant rewards and flash money outside the framework of an EU policy cycle operational action.
+(e) informant rewards and flash money outside the framework of an EU policy cycle operational action.

-Where an emergency situation occurs, non-eligible actions referred to in point (a) of the first subparagraph may be considered eligible.
+By way of derogation from the first subparagraph, where an emergency situation occurs, actions as referred to in point (a) of the first subparagraph may be considered eligible.

 CHAPTER II